 British tenor Aaron Godfrey-Mayes was a member of Royal Academy Opera under the tutelage of singing teacher Mark Wildman and vocal coach Iain Ledingham.
 Aaron also completed his undergraduate and postgraduate degree at the Royal Academy of Music, achieving a first class honours and distinction respectively.

-Since beginning full time tuition Aaron has been involved as a choir member in the Royal Academy of Music / Kohn Foundation Bach Cantata Series performances with Iain Ledingham, Masaaki Suzuki and Philippe Herreweghe.
-He has also taken part in masterclasses with Dennis O’Neill, Ann Murray, Ian Partridge and John Copley, received the Kenneth Loveland Bursary and was a chorus member in the Royal Academy Opera production of Ariodante, directed by Paul Curran.
+Aaron has been a choir member in the Royal Academy of Music / Kohn Foundation Bach Cantata Series performances with Iain Ledingham, Masaaki Suzuki and Philippe Herreweghe.
+He has also taken part in masterclasses with Dennis O’Neill, Ann Murray, Ian Partridge and John Copley, received the Kenneth Loveland Bursary and played Flute in Royal Academy Opera’s production of Britten’s A Midsummer Night’s Dream.